TanLocLouis/Crawl-Photos/README.md

 Crawl photos.

-Your machine need installing wget to use it.
+Your machine need installing ```wget``` to use it.

-You need to add link with no page number and type the numbers of pages.
+1. Add thread link with no page number.
+2. Choose how many pages you want to download.